National Joint Registry 9th Annual Report 2012

-Local NHS Trusts and Health Boards could be putting the long-term safety of patients at risk in failing to comply with the now-mandatory NJR.
+The National Joint Registry’s 9th Annual Report reveals that 40% of NHS joint replacement healthcare providers are under-performing for their data submissions to the registry.
+Local NHS Trusts in England and and Health Boards in Wales could be putting the long-term safety of patients at risk in failing to comply with the now-mandatory NJR.

-For the first time, today's publication of the 9th NJR Annual Report includes individual hospital data which reveals that 40% (59 out of 148) of relevant NHS Trusts and Health Boards submitted between 0% and 79% of the hip and knee replacement operations they performed in 2011 - classifying them as 'red' in the NJR's red, amber, green analysis classification.
+Individual hospital data, included for the first time as part of the Government’s transprency agenda, reveals that 59 out of 148 (40%) of relevant NHS Trusts and Health Boards only submitted between 0% and 79% of the hip and knee replacement operations they performed in 2011 – classifying them as under-performing in the NJR’s red, amber, green analysis classification.

 The Department of Health made NJR compliance mandatory as of 1 April 2011, and the figures above cover the period 1 January 2011 to 31 December 2011.
-But while the first three months of 2011 were non-mandatory, during this time hospitals were strongly encouraged to comply fully with the NJR.
+While the first three months of 2011 were non-mandatory, during this time hospitals were still strongly encouraged to comply fully with the NJR.

 Other indicators for the new Trust-, Health Board- and hospital-level data analysis include patient consent and linkability as well as mortality rates, hip revision and knee revision rates for the period 2003 (when the NJR began reporting) to 2011.